At The End Of Meiosis I Each Daughter Cell Is

 Meiosis I: A Detailed Breakdown

 Meiosis I is characterized by the separation of homologous chromosomes, a process that differs significantly from the separation of sister chromatids in mitosis.
-This division results in two daughter cells, each containing a haploid set of chromosomes.
+This division results in two daughter cells, each containing a haploid set of chromosomes Worth keeping that in mind.
+Which is the point..

 Prophase I: The Longest and Most Complex Phase

-Prophase I is the most extended and intricate phase of meiosis.
+Prophase I is the most extended and detailed phase of meiosis.
 It is further subdivided into several stages:

 1. Leptotene: Chromosomes begin to condense and become visible inside the nucleus.
 Each chromosome consists of two sister chromatids closely attached.